danja/dog/README.md

 ### Status

+**2018-07-16** : looking at the thing again after a long break, looks like last time I committed a broken version - a typo meant it wouldn't even compile.
+Oops!
+Fixed that, tried the TONE [Bach demo](https://github.com/danja/dog/blob/master/dog-code/bach.ass), it locked up on loading, although a shorter program would upload ok.
+Also flipping back from Run to Program mode seems buggy.
+Annoying.
+My guess is timing errors in both cases.
+I think I'm using a different Uno board than before, so maybe fluked it last time.
+(Although I just saw a commit comment saying I had loadToEEPROM issues - dunno if I corrected those).
+Need to reread my notes...

-**2018-04-24** : have been setting up a test harness.
+2018-04-24 : have been setting up a test harness.
 Had a lot of trouble with serial (again), but right now it seems stable enough.
 The testing isn't quite there yet - it works fine for a single test, but not when trying more than one.
 The PC seems to have a mind of it's own...

 2018-04-24 : today added the opcode TONE <note> <duration>.
 That in itself was pretty trivial (although I do need to finesse the duration a bit).
 What wasn't so straightforward was that on trying a longer program that I have before, it showed up a major problem with my serial interface code (for uploading programs via Python on the laptop).
 It was failing after 32 instructions - turns out the Arduino Uno has a 64 byte buffer, and it's really easy to make mistakes.
 Had to rework the whole interface.
 But I finally managed to get it going, and so made another little video : [DOG-1 Bachs!](https://youtu.be/eEgXBOtdvvg).
 Based around assembler like this: